TIFF Converter

 Supports .tif and .tiff, all processing stays in your browser

-AVIF encoding is slower than JPEG or WebP.
-Large files or batches may take a little longer to finish, entirely in your browser.
+AVIF encoding is slower than JPEG or WebP, especially for large source files.
+Batches of high-resolution scans may take a little longer to finish, entirely in your browser.

 When to convert TIFF to AVIF

-AVIF is the right choice when file size matters most and the destination supports modern formats.
+AVIF is the right choice when file size matters most for a TIFF headed to a website or app rather than an internal archive.

 Frequently asked questions